Workshop on Chemical Atmosphere-Snow-Sea Ice Interactions: taking the next big step in the field, lab & modelling

 Conference date and venue

-The British Antarctic Survey (BAS) will hold an International Workshop on Chemical Atmosphere-Snow-Sea Ice Interactions in 2014.
+The British Antarctic Survey (BAS) held an International Workshop on Chemical Atmosphere-Snow-Sea Ice Interactions in 2014.

 Date: 13 – 15 October 2014

 Address: Trinity Lane, Cambridge, CB2 1TJ

 Registration deadline: Friday 15 August 2014